 Step 2: Insert a LED candle into every glass globe

-Step 3: While someone is double knotting 2 foot long pieces of fishing wire to each globe, use fishing wire to start creating your grid (think of this like a spider web).
+Step 3: You can hire friends to help decorate, have them double knotting 2 foot long pieces of fishing wire to each globe, use fishing wire to start creating your grid (think of this like a spider web).
 Also watch our video for how to create a bunch of 2 foot long fishing wire pieces quickly!

 Step 4: Double knot the globes with fishing wire to your grid, have the globes hang at different heights to look more natural